-Form 940 can be a lot of work–Schedule A, calculating the correct amount, filing the form, and making payments–but rest assured, you can do it (and you kind of have to).
-Keeping your Form 940s in good standing each year will keep Uncle Sam out of your business and let you focus on your business.
+Form 940 can be a lot of work — running through Schedule A, calculating the correct amount, filing the form, and making payments — but rest assured, you can do it (and you kind of have to).
+Keeping your Form 940s in good standing each year will keep Uncle Sam out of your hair and let you focus on what matters most with your business.

 Would you like to learn more about filing business taxes . . . ?
 Read our Small Business Tax Guide.

 Form 940 is an annually required form for most small business owners that calculates the federal unemployment taxes the company owes.
 Any employer who has paid an employee more than $1,500 or who has hired an employee to work for more than 20 weeks within a calendar year is required to fill out an IRS Form 940.
 An accountant or tax professional could be helpful in navigating the required information as well as finding deductions, credits and other information.

 If you are a small business owner who has one or more employees, then you are required to fill out the IRS Form 940 and pay the federal unemployment taxes calculated by this form.
 These taxes are due annually on January 31 for the previous year.